RyanGkvcc/cis237assignment1/README.md

 * Remember to handle the case when the user has entered no information.
 You can print a simple message (i.e., “No data entered” or something else).
 It just needs to be obvious to the user something has happened.
 * Remember to handle (gracefully) cases where the user enters something incorrectly.

-## Outside Resources Used
+## Outside Resources Used: Youtube, Stack Overflow

-## Known Problems, Issues, And/Or Errors in the Program
+## Known Problems, Issues, And/Or Errors in the Program: No problems, any issues are outlined in comments within code.